mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 ### How to access the dataset?
-- The dataset is a set of 3 CSV files that you can download from the Hackathon GitHub repo.
+- The dataset is made of 2 CSV files (train set / test set) that you can download from the Hackathon GitHub repo.
-- This file has been loaded in a blobstore instance that you can access from your app using the following information:
+- These files have been loaded in a blobstore instance that you can access from your app using the following information:
-<<<<<<< HEAD
   - Blobstore URL: https://mmeurope-blob.run.aws-usw02-pr.ice.predix.io
   - *Get* list of files in blobstore : https://mmeurope-blob.run.aws-usw02-pr.ice.predix.io/v1/list
   - *Get* specific file in blobstore : https://mmeurope-blob.run.aws-usw02-pr.ice.predix.io/v1/blob/{FILENAME}